ArjunaSec/Awesome-Solana-checklist/README.md

 5. Test your program with various seed inputs to verify no collisions occur in expected usage patterns

 Impact: Seed collisions can lead to account confusion, where a PDA created for one purpose is mistakenly used for another.
 This can result in security vulnerabilities including denial of service, account takeovers, or data corruption.

-## Contributing

-Contributions to the Solana Security Checklist are welcome and encouraged!
-If you've discovered security best practices, vulnerabilities, or code patterns that could help improve security for Solana programs, consider contributing to this repository.

-### How to Contribute

-1. **Fork the Repository**: Create your own fork of this repo
-2. **Create a Branch**: Make your changes in a new branch
-3. **Submit a Pull Request**: Once your changes are ready, submit a pull request for review

-### Types of Contributions

-- **New Security Patterns**: Add examples of security vulnerabilities and their mitigations
-- **Improved Examples**: Enhance existing examples with better code patterns or clearer explanations
-- **Documentation**: Fix typos, improve explanations, or add additional context
-- **References**: Add links to articles, blogs, or reports about Solana security
-- **Code Samples**: Provide real-world examples of security issues and fixes

-### Contribution Guidelines

-- Provide both vulnerable (❌) and secure (✅) code examples when possible
-- Include clear explanations of the impact of each vulnerability
-- Follow the existing pattern of categorizing vulnerabilities by type
-- Add references to external resources when applicable

-For major changes or additions, please open an issue first to discuss what you would like to change.

 ## Resources